-To respond to the mandate of the shareholders to achieve sustainable growth and enhance the corporate value of the Company over the medium to long term, the duties of the Board of Directors include making decisions concerning key Company matters such as its basic management policies and the monitoring of operations by Directors and Executive Officers.
+To respond to the mandate of shareholders, the Board of Directors makes decisions on basic management policies and other important management matters, and supervises the execution of duties by Directors and Executive Officers, with the aim of achieving the Company's sustainable growth and enhancing corporate value over the medium to long term.
 Additionally, the Board of Directors discusses and makes decisions concerning matters specified in the regulations of the Board of Directors, as well as matters set forth in the Articles of Incorporation and applicable laws.
 All other matters are delegated to the Representative Executive Officers or the Executive Officers.